zerc/mongo-python-driver/doc/tutorial.rst

   ...         "date": datetime.datetime.utcnow()}

-Note that documents can contain native Python types (like :class:`datetime.datetime` instances) which will be automatically converted to and from the appropriate `BSON
+Note that documents can contain native Python types (like `datetime.datetime` instances) which will be automatically converted to and from the appropriate `BSON
 <http://www.mongodb.org/display/DOCS/BSON>`_ types.